Michael Jackson: Move to Epic and Off the Wall (1975–1981)

-Thriller and Motown 25: Yesterday, Today, Forever (1982–1983)
+Thriller, Motown 25: Yesterday, Today, Forever and Pepsi incident (1982–1984)

-Jackson recorded with Queen singer Freddie Mercury from 1981 to 1983, recording demos of "State of Shock", "Victory" and "There Must Be More to Life Than This".
-The recordings were intended for an album of duets but, according to Queen's manager Jim Beach, the relationship soured when Jackson brought a llama into the recording studio, and Jackson was upset by Mercury's drug use.
-"There Must Be More to Life Than This" was released in 2014.
-Jackson went on to record "State of Shock" with Mick Jagger for the Jacksons' album Victory (1984).
+From 1981 to 1983, Jackson recorded demos of "State of Shock", "Victory" and "There Must Be More to Life Than This" with Queen's lead singer Freddie Mercury planned for a duet album.
+The project was never completed; "State of Shock" was later recorded with Mick Jagger for the Jacksons' album Victory (1984), and "There Must Be More to Life Than This" was released posthumously in 2014.
 In 1982, Jackson contributed "Someone in the Dark" to the audiobook for the film E.T. the Extra-Terrestrial.

-Jackson's sixth album, Thriller, was released in late 1982.
-It was the best-selling album worldwide in 1983, and became the best-selling album of all time in the US and the best-selling album of all time worldwide, selling an estimated 70 million copies.
+Jackson's sixth studio album, titled Thriller, was released on November 29, 1982.
+It was the best-selling album worldwide in 1983; it eventually became the best-selling album of all time in the US and the best-selling album in history worldwide, selling an estimated 70 million copies.
 It topped the Billboard 200 chart for 37 weeks and was in the top 10 of the 200 for 80 consecutive weeks.
-It was the first album to produce seven Billboard Hot 100 top-10 singles, including "Billie Jean", "Beat It", and "Wanna Be Startin' Somethin'".
+It was the first album to produce seven Billboard Hot 100 top-10 singles, including the number-one songs "Billie Jean" and "Beat It".

 On March 25, 1983, Jackson reunited with his brothers for Motown 25: Yesterday, Today, Forever, an NBC television special.
 The show aired on May 16 to an estimated audience of 47 million, and featured the Jacksons and other Motown stars.
 Jackson's solo performance of "Billie Jean" earned him his first Emmy Award nomination.
 Wearing a glove decorated with rhinestones, he debuted his moonwalk dance, which Jeffrey Daniel had taught him three years earlier, and it became his signature dance in his repertoire.
 Jackson had originally turned down the invitation to the show, believing he had been doing too much television.
-But at the request of Motown founder Berry Gordy, he performed in exchange for an opportunity to do a solo performance.
-Rolling Stone reporter Mikal Gilmore called the performance "extraordinary".
-Jackson's performance drew comparisons to Elvis Presley's and the Beatles' appearances on The Ed Sullivan Show.
-Anna Kisselgoff of The New York Times praised the perfect timing and technique involved in the dance.
-Gordy described being "mesmerized" by the performance.
+At the request of Motown founder Berry Gordy, he performed in exchange for an opportunity to do a solo performance.
+His performance was heavily praised: Rolling Stone's Mikal Gilmore called the performance "extraordinary"; Anna Kisselgoff of The New York Times praised the perfect timing and technique involved in the dance; and Gordy was "mesmerized" by the performance.